The Hidden Habits Of Genius by Craig Wright

 • Extreme wealth → little incentive

-• Develop the skills and knowledge to exploit what is revealed
+• Develop observational skills and knowledge to exploit what is revealed

-• Geniuses move to a metropolis or a university to further their goals
+• Geniuses usually move to a metropolis or university – exposure to diverse perspectives

 Move Fast and Break Things